henrik42/extended-lisp-reader/README.md

 parsers (e.g. ANTLR http://www.antlr.org/, instaparse
 https://github.com/Engelberg/instaparse) available for the JVM: build the grammar, let the user write their input to some file and use the parser to consume that file.
+That will give you an AST (abstract syntax tree) which you have to *process* in some way -- usually this means you have to write some sort of *interpreter* for this language/AST.

 But sometimes you may wish to just write the DSL input **in your Clojure code** -- maybe like this: